facubou/PSAD/README.md

 # PSAD

-Differents files to get AD data and clean export sending from email, ssh, ftp, etc.
+Differents files to get AD and Windows data with clean export sending from email, ssh, ftp, etc.